This post was updated on 2/18/2019

 - Notes: Gedmatch Genesis, similar to the “original” Gedmatch is not a testing company.
 This website has some improvements over the original site, but their database is smaller (but it is growing!).
 I would recommend doing both Gedmatch and Gedmatch Genesis if you are interested in using either one of these sites.

-- Accepts uploads from: Ancestry DNA, 23 and Me, Family Tree DNA, Living DNA, My Heritage DNA
+- Accepts uploads from: Ancestry DNA, 23 and Me, Family Tree DNA, Living DNA, My Heritage DNA and many others

 - Price: Free